(c) NetKnights GmbH 2025, https://netknights.it

 if serial:

-.action_values(unique=False, allow_white_space_in_action=True)
+.action_values(unique=False, allow_white_space_in_action=True))

-if tokeninfos_pol:
+if tokeninfo_policy:

 tokens = get_tokens(serial=serial)